zanellia/prometeo/README.md

 - __fast memory menagement__ : thanks to its static analysis, prometeo can avoid allocating and garbage-collecting memory, resulting in faster and safer execution.
-- __self-contained and embeddable__ : unlike other similar tools and languages, prometeo targets specifically embedded applications and programs written in prometeo transpiled to self-contained C code that does not require linking against the Python run-time library.
+- __self-contained and embeddable__ : unlike other similar tools and languages, prometeo targets specifically embedded applications and programs written in prometeo transpile to self-contained C code that does not require linking against the Python run-time library.